RalphHightower/RalphHightower/CONTRIBUTING.md

+---
+layout: page
-# Welcome to GitHub docs contributing guide <!-- omit in toc -->
+title: Welcome to GitHub docs contributing guide <!-- omit in toc -->
+#permalink: /
+---

 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on [RalphHightower/RalphHightower](https://github.com/RalphHightower/RalphHightower/)